Bridge Kit

 Create a new directory and install Bridge Kit and its dependencies:

-# Setup your directory and initialize a Node.js project
+# Set up your directory and initialize a Node.js project

 mkdir bridge-kit-quickstart-transfer-base-to-eth